ogratwicklcs/ansible_windows_workshop/8-win-appmanage/README.md

 ### Preparation

 To use Chocolatey, you need to install chocolatey software on your Windows host.
 Let's also automate this with Ansible.
-Using Exercise 2 as a reference, use the PowerShell ad hoc commands win_shellto do the following:
+Using Exercise 2 as a reference, use the PowerShell ad hoc commands win_shell to do the following:

 In Ansible Tower, Inventory → Windows Workshop Inventory → Hosts